nathanbuchar/node-cipher/README.md

                    specified during encryption.
 (Optional)

   --algorithm, -a  The cipher algorithm that you will use to encrypt or decrypt your file.
 If
-                   you are decrypting a file, the encryption method must be the same as the one specified during encryption.
+                   you are decrypting a file, the chosen algorithm must be the same as the one specified during encryption.
 By default, the encryption algorithm is set to `cast5-cbc`.
 Use `nodecipher list` to see a list of available cipher algorithms.
 (Optional; Default: cast5-cbc)

        --help, -h  Show the help menu.